Difference Between Prime And Composite Numbers

 Understanding Prime Gaps

 A prime gap is the difference between two consecutive prime numbers.
-For example, the prime gap between 7 and 11 is 4.
+Here's one way to look at it: the prime gap between 7 and 11 is 4.
 Studying prime gaps can provide insights into the distribution of prime numbers.

 While prime numbers become less frequent as numbers get larger, there can be arbitrarily large gaps between consecutive primes.
 Understanding the nature of prime gaps can help you appreciate the irregular and unpredictable distribution of prime numbers along the number line.